islem143/Elearning-web-app-Vue-and-Laravel/README.md

 # Elearning-app-api
-A simple e-learning platform made with laravel and vue.js.
+A simple E learning platform made with laravel and vue.js.

 ## Features:
 The application  contains three types of users: